Arrow pointing up

 atopic dermatitis on elbow

-AD treatment has traditionally been straightforward, with topical steroids and calcineurin inhibitors being the primary options.
-In recent years, new therapies, including Janus kinase inhibitors, biologics, and PDE-4 inhibitors, have been approved, expanding treatment options.
-The AAAAI recently published guidelines for AD treatment, and we have consolidated them into easy-to-follow steps available at the link below.
+The treatment of atopic dermatitis (AD) has traditionally been straightforward, with topical steroids and calcineurin inhibitors being the primary options.
+In recent years, new therapies, including Janus kinase (JAK) inhibitors, biologics, and phosphodiesterase-4 (PDE-4) inhibitors, have been approved, expanding treatment options.
+The American Academy of Allergy, Asthma & Immunology (AAAAI) recently published guidelines for AD treatment, and we have consolidated them into easy-to-follow steps available at the link below.

 PCOS recommendations